northeastnerd/consolejs/README.md

 Speaking of use, usage is pretty simple:

   1) Create a new consolejs object in a parent DOM element with desired dimensions, font and colors.
-     The un-minified object is "consolejs", the minified object is, "con".
      The default colors are "scary green 16px monospace on black background".
   2) Call print or input (advanced users may want gotoxy, cls, kbhit)
   3) rinse and repeat, that's it